homebridge/homebridge-apt-pkg/README.md

 sudo systemctl edit homebridge
 ```

-Add the contents, you should only add the settings you want to change.
+Add the config items you want to override. **You should only add the settings you want to change.**

 For example, to change the user the service runs as: